 The most famous example of crypto exchange pricing differences was a phenomenon known as the “kimchi premium” which, in January 2018, saw the price of Bitcoin (BTC) in South Korea rise to more than 50% higher than global prices.

 The most basic approach to cryptocurrency arbitrage is to do everything manually – monitor the markets for price differences and then place your trades and transfer funds accordingly.
 However, there are several cryptocurrency arbitrage bots available online, designed to make it as easy as possible to track price movements and differences.
 Online or mobile trading apps, such as Blockfolio, can also simplify the market monitoring process.

 It’s also worth pointing out that hedge funds are increasingly moving into the cryptocurrency sphere.
 For example, Singapore hedge fund Kit Trading is raising US$10 million for a crypto arbitrage fund and is set to join the more than 80 crypto hedge funds that launched in 2017.

 There are multiple strategies arbitrage traders can use to make a profit, including the following:

 - Simple arbitrage.
 Buying and selling the same coin immediately on separate exchanges.

 - Triangular arbitrage.
-This process involves taking advantage of the price differences between three currencies.
+This process involves taking advantage of the price differences between 3 currencies.
 For example, buy BTC in USD, sell it to make EUR and then exchange those EUR back to USD.

-Compare exchanges side-by-side
+Compare exchanges side by side